 Fanatic Weapons and Armor

 As mentioned above, for this Build we will be using dual Pistols.
 Some people have been asking for me to make a dual Pistols Build, and this is the best way I can think of to make one.
 Pistols normally fire both rounds at the beginning of combat, and then the character will proceed to load one and fire it, and then reload the other, firing it.
 This process is repeated the entire fight, making the opening salvo the only way to fire two consecutive shots without reloading.
 However, if you use a Full Attack ability you will fire both guns, and Flames of Devotion is indeed a Full Attack.
-This means every time we fire we’ll be able to fire both guns, and it will take longer to run out of Zeal if we kill a target with each burst because we refund one 25% of the time we down a target.
+This means every time you fire you’ll be able to fire both guns, and it will take longer to run out of Zeal if you kill a target with each burst because you refund Zeal 25% of the time you down a target.

 Flames of Devotion is the hardest hitting single target attack in the game (behind Soul Annihilation), and the fact it will allow you to fire both guns over and over are the two major reasons we use it.
 You can use other Full Attacks to gain the firing of both guns, but none hit like Flames, and Paladins can regain its cost when they down a target, making Zeal a virtually infinite resource.
 If you want to be a ranged damage dealer, that is not a caster, Flames of Devotion is your best bet.
 Additionally, you can use Barbaric Smash to deal increased Damage and Penetration, refunding the cost if the target is killed.
 Alternating between Flames of Devotion, and Barbaric Smash can really “shell out” Damage in a hurry.